About WSB h2

-Our co-founder Harry Rhoads and CEO Christine Farrell believe in the transformative power of real-world human connections.
+Our leadership team believes in the transformative power of real-world human connections.
 We know that when people connect, big things happen.

 That’s why our mission is always to create experiences that spark engagement, enable change, and enrich lives – to move people, teams, and organizations forward in the right direction.